 The first two years of the IAA residency program will be invitational.
 The board members and the residency committee will compile a list of candidates for review before extending invitations.
-Up to twelve artists will be selected for the commencement years from June 2019 to June 2021.
+Up to fourteen artists will be selected for the commencement years from June 2019 to June 2021.
 The two-year invitational will give the IAA time to strengthen and solidify organizational structures and policies to establish the open application-based program.
-Beginning 2022 residents will be chosen through the application process.
+July 2021 to July 2022 residents will be chosen through the application process.
 The residency committee will review and make recommendations to be approved by the board.

 Creativity Does Not Happen In A Vacuum